Fix My Gadget · trust and transparency

 Analytics and site improvement

-Analytics helps us see which repair guides are useful and which pages need more explanation.
+Google Analytics helps us see which repair guides are useful, which pages attract visits and which journeys need clearer explanation.
 For example, if many visitors read about slow computers, we may improve SSD and RAM upgrade content.
 If visitors search for MacBook screen replacement cost, we may add clearer model-specific guidance.
 Analytics is used to improve the website experience, not to diagnose a device without inspection.

 Security and retention